-There is no group of Americans I hold in higher regard than our nation’s heroes.
+There is no group of Americans I hold in higher regard than veterans, our nation’s heroes.
 During my time in Congress – as a member of both the House and Senate Veterans Affairs Committees – I have made improving the quality of life for the nearly 200,000 veterans living in Kansas a top priority.
 Especially at a time when thousands of troops are returning from battle and the needs of aging veterans are increasing, I am committed to keeping our promise to those who have served our country.

-Our nation’s veterans deserve strong health care and benefits for protecting our country.
+Our nation’s veterans also deserve strong health care and benefits in return for protecting our country.
 For years, the Department of Veterans Affairs (VA) has struggled to provide quality health care for millions of veterans, particularly those who live in rural communities.
 In fact, 41 percent of all veterans enrolled in the VA Health Care System reside in rural areas.
 That number will continue to rise with 44 percent of all U.S. Armed Forces recruits residing in rural areas across the country.
 To meet this growing need, I have championed common sense solutions to increase access to health care for rural veterans as well as crafted legislation and advocated to make certain Critical Access Hospitals, Rural Health Clinics, Sole Community Hospitals, and other rural hospitals can provide quality, community-oriented, primary and preventative care for veterans.
 I have also led measures to create additional Community Based Outpatient Clinics (CBOCs), enhance transportation services to and from VA facilities, increase travel reimbursement, improve Home-Health programs and telemedicine.